ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-14-how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 ### Self-repairing grass – price

 **The price of self-repairing grass seed** differs depending on several factors.
 One of the most significant ones is the **manufacturer**.
 Good quality self-repairing grass seed might cost even twice as much as other types.
-When choosing a particular brand you have to decide whether your primary criterion is the quality or quantity.
+When choosing a particular brand, you have to decide whether your primary criterion is the quality or quantity.

 The size of the bag is crucial as well.
 A one-kilogram package of self-repairing grass seed might be sufficient for a small garden, it is definitely not enough for a large garden.